exastencil/existential/MODLIST.md

 The most vanilla-feeling mapping solution I've seen.
 It keeps maps relevant and still requires you to plan and be conscious of where you are.

+### KubeJS by LatvianModder
+This is used generally to modify disable or add recipes.

 ## Quality of Life

 These mods add conveniences that generally improve the feel of the pack or adds